pkiehl2002/2022_MIP_280A4_final_project/report.md

 bakta --db /home/data_for_classes/bakta_database/db scaffolds.fasta
 amrfinder_update --database /home/data_for_classes/bakta_database/db/amrfinderplus-db
 ```
+4,539 genes were found in the annotation.
 The bakta output and annotations in Geneious can be found in additional_information.md.

 ## Step 11: Nanoplot